AlbertSas9871/Albert-Sas-Dev/README.md

 # Albert Sas Portfolio

 Welcome to my web development portfolio!
-This repository showcases screenshots and details of the websites and projects I’ve worked on since 2022.
-Feel free to explore and learn more about my work.
+This repository showcases a selection of the websites and projects I’ve worked on.
+Feel free to explore and discover some of the work I’ve done.

 ## What You’ll Find Here
 - Screenshots of completed web development projects.